 It was argued that regulation of all firearms parts was burdensome and silly.
 There was no sense in regulating bolts, screws, and grips.
 A firearm was defined as the receiver that had the serial number.
 On handguns, the same part is called the frame.
-Firearms parts, except for the receiver or frame, could be commercially manufactured and sold without a firearms manufacturer’s license.
+Except for the receiver or frame, firearms parts could be commercially manufactured and sold without a firearms manufacturer’s license.
 It was regarded as a commonsense approach.

 Lyndon Johnson wanted full registration of all pistols.
 That provision was struck from the bill.

 Significant new infringements were passed and became law with GCA 1968.
 All new firearms were required to have serial numbers.
 Federal dealers were required to record sales, personal information, make, model, and the newly required serial numbers.
-Purchases of firearms across state lines by individuals, except through federal dealers, were made illegal.
+Individuals’ purchases of firearms across state lines, except through federal dealers, were made illegal.
 More firearms and weapons were placed under strict controls.
 More categories of persons were prohibited from buying from federal dealers.

 The NFA of 1934, the NFA of 1938, and the GCA of 1968 are all points on the slippery slope of ever more infringements on Second Amendment rights.
-Regarding the Second Amendment as outdated and irrelevant came with Progressive philosophy.
+The Second Amendment as outdated and irrelevant, came with Progressive philosophy.
 Progressive philosophy holds the Constitution to be outdated and limits on government to be immoral.

-It was dozens of Progressive judges appointed by FDR and later presidents which cemented the progressive view of a “living Constitution” into the American legal system.
+Dozens of Progressive judges appointed by FDR and later presidents cemented the progressive view of a “living Constitution” into the American legal system.

-President Trump is appointing dozens of originalist and textualist judges.
+President Trump appointed dozens of originalist and textualist judges.
 Originalist and textualist judges believe in enforcing the original intent of the Constitution.
 As such, they will likely remove many “living Constitution” constructs and restore limits to federal power.

 About Dean Weingarten: